NikoIskra/account-service/README.md

 ## Features

+- Store account data and roles
+- CRUD operations for accounts and roles
+- Account role verification
+- Unit and integration tests for positive and negative scenarios
+- Code generation using openAPI
+## Tech Stack

+- Java Spring Boot
+- PostgreSQL
 - Dockerfile and docker-compose file
 - Custom network inside docker-compose file, same with [Provider-service](https://github.com/NikoIskra/provider-service)
 - Spotless Gradle
 - GitHub actions which ensure all tests pass and Spotless has been applied
 - Flyway migration scripts
 - API specification using OpenAPI specification

-## Tech Stack

-- Java Spring Boot
-- PostgreSQL

 ## API Reference